empreinte-digitale/orejime/README.md

                 "_gat_" + GTM_UA
             ],

             // Optional.
-The purpose(s) of this app.
+The purpose(s) of this purpose.
 Will be listed on the consent notice.
             // Do not forget to add translations for all purposes you list here.
             purposes: ["analytics"],

             // Optional.
 A callback function that will be called each time
-            // the consent state for the app changes.
+            // the consent state for the purpose changes.
 Passes
-            // the `app` config as the second parameter as well.
+            // the `purpose` config as the second parameter as well.
-            callback: function(consent, app){
+            callback: function(consent, purpose){
-                // This is an example callback function. console.log("User consent for app " + app.name + ": consent=" + consent)
+                // This is an example callback function. console.log("User consent for purpose " + purpose.name + ": consent=" + consent)
             },

             // Optional.
-If "required" is set to true, Orejime will not allow this app to
+If "required" is set to true, Orejime will not allow this purpose to
             // be disabled by the user.
             // See "Special cases" below for more information.
             // default to false
             required: false,

             // Optional.
-If "optOut" is set to true, Orejime will load this app
+If "optOut" is set to true, Orejime will load this purpose
             // even before the user gave explicit consent.
             // We recommend always leaving this "false".
             // See "Special cases" below for more information.
             // defaults to false
             optOut: false,

             // Optional.
-If "default" is set to true, the app will be enabled by default
+If "default" is set to true, the purpose will be enabled by default
             // Overwrites the global "default" setting.
             // defaults to the value of the gobal "default" setting
             default: true,

             // Optional.
-If "onlyOnce" is set to true, the app will only be executed
+If "onlyOnce" is set to true, the purpose will only be executed
             // once regardless how often the user toggles it on and off.
             // defaults to false
             onlyOnce: true,